siddhesh-sakhalkar/siddhesh-sakhalkar.github.io/index.md

 {% capture text %}

-Our core expertise lies in developing theoretical frameworks, numerical models and machine learning methodologies to study static and dynamic problems in solid mechanics, fluid mechanics and heat transfer.
+Our core expertise lies in developing theoretical frameworks, numerical methods and AI models to investigate static and dynamic problems in solid mechanics, fluid mechanics and heat transfer.
 If you are interested in collaborating with us on a research project, please feel free to contact us.

 {%
   include button.html